 (2) Assumes the Federal Subsidy Payment (defined below) is deposited and applied to the Interest and Sinking Fund Budget.
 The amount of the original Federal Subsidy for the District's "2011 Bonds" has been reduced by 5.7% in 2020/21 by the United States government.
 The American Recovery and Reinvestment Act of 2009 ("ARRA") authorized the issuance of "Qualified School Construction Bonds", which permitted issuers to elect to receive payments equal to 100% of each interest payment payable on the "Qualified School Construction Bonds (the "Federal Subsidy").
 Under the program, the District should receive payments from the United States government with respect to the Series 2011 Bonds equal to 100% of each interest payment.
 Under the Budget Control Act of 2011, the Federal Subsidy were reduced.
 The sequestration reduction rate is set at 5.7% for payments processed on or after October 1, 2020, and on or before Sept.
 30, 2021, at which time the rate will again be subject to change.
+Such reductions in Federal Subsidy for 2021 which time the Processed of the October 1, 2020, and on or before Sept.
+30, 2021, at which time the rate will again be subject to change.
+Such reductions in Federal Subsidy for 2021 which time the processed on the officer of the October 1, 2020, and on or before Sept.
+30, 2021, at which time the rate will again be subject to change.
 Such reductions in Federal Subsidy for 2021 will not materially or adversely affect the financial condition of the District.
 At this time, the District can make no representations as to the effect or the amount of any reduction in the Federal Subsidy in any future years.
 For illustrative purposes, the subsidy reduction rate is assumed to remain at 5.7% in future years.

-(3) Preliminary, subject to change.
+(3) Includes accrued interest in the amount of \$29,363.33.
 (4) Based on its wealth per student, the District does not expect to receive state financial assistance for the payment of debt service for the fiscal year 2020/21.
 The amount of state financial assistance for debt service, if any, may differ substantially each year depending on a variety of factors, including the amount, if any, appropriated for that purpose by the state legislature and a school district's wealth per student.
 See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the Official Statement.